 Caulk and finish

-After replacing your materials, make sure everything is secure and slotted before chaulking your wall and ceiling.
-Chaulking will seal any cracks you have, preventing future water damage down the road.
+After replacing your materials, make sure everything is secure and slotted before caulking your wall and ceiling.
+Caulking will seal any cracks you have, preventing future water damage down the road.
 Afterward, paint it all over so that the repairs blend seamlessly with your home.